Ah, summer clothes shopping. Such a double-edged sword.

 “We don’t really know.
 We believe it’s a genetic condition in 70% of cases, with maternal inheritance rates being higher than paternal,” said Dr Zil.

-Some people who get varicose veins may notice no real symptoms at all, while for others it may get in the way of everyday life and cause swelling, pain, itchiness or a feeling of heaviness in the legs.
+Some people who get varicose veins may notice no real symptoms at all.
+Others may suffer from swelling, pain, itchiness or a feeling of heaviness in the legs.
 Some more severe cases can lead to ulcers, blood clots or deep vein thrombosis.

-One of the most effective is the Endovenous Laser Ablation where a laser is inserted into the relevant vein.
+One of the most effective is the Endovenous Laser Ablation.
+This implies a laser that we insert into the relevant vein.
 First, a local anaesthetic is inserted to minimise pain, then the laser seals the vein from the inside so it will shrink over time and disappear as the body heals.

 The initial session takes about 45 minutes, and the patient can walk in and out.
-Patients generally then need two short 30 minute follow-up sessions which just involve an injection at the site.
-The treatments offer a 98% success rate of the vein not re-growing.
+Patients generally then need two short 30 minute follow-up sessions.
+These only involve an injection at the site.
+Also, the treatments offer a 98% success rate of the vein not re-growing.

 Just because you have varicose veins, doesn’t mean you have to treat them, but Dr Zil said it’s best to get them looked at by a professional.